 1. Equipment may only be used by students in AMI courses for course projects.

-2. Equipment must be checked out and returned during regular cage hours (Spring ’15 hours: M-F 10 am–1 pm)
+2. Equipment must be checked out and returned during regular cage hours (Fall’15 hours: M-F 10 am–1 pm)

 3. Failure to return equipment on time will result in loss of checkout privileges.